 David brings to the team a strong financial management, marketing and governance background having also previously held roles at Dimensional Fund Advisers and Macquarie Bank.
 He was the Founding Chairman of the Dry July Foundation, the Australian Corporate Ambassador to UNICEF and an advisory board member at the ATO representing the not-for-profit sector.

 David is a Fellow of the Australasian Institute of Financial Services and a Graduate of the Australian Institute of Company Directors.
-David holds degrees in Finance and Business Law from ESC Rouen, France and the University of Technology, Sydney along with post-graduate studies in Strategy Management at the John F. Kennedy School of Government, Harvard University.
+David holds degrees in Finance and Business Law from ESC Rouen, France and the University of Technology, Sydney along with post-graduate studies in Strategic Management at the John F. Kennedy School of Government, Harvard University.

 Adam Castricum became a Fellow with the Australasian College of Sports Physicians in 2008 after successfully completing 6 years of training in Melbourne and Sydney.
 He was appointed Chief Medical Officer for Athletics Australia soon after and headed up the medical team for the successful Australian Track and Field team at the 2012 London Olympic Games.
 In 2014 he joined the excellent medical and conditioning team at Hawthorn Football Club.
 In 2015, he joined the ACSP Board as Vice President, sitting on the Continuing Professional Development and Accreditation Committees.
 In 2016 he was elected to President of the newly named Australasian College of Sport and Exercise Physicians.

 His professional areas of interest include athletics, all codes of football, alpine skiing, lower limb injuries, exercise prescription, adolescent injuries, fatigue in athletes and exercise induced asthma, on which he completed his Masters Research in 2008.